 You need to back up the D:\ Certkiller Data folder so that you can restore the data if the disk fails.
 You need to achieve this goal as quickly as possible.
-What should you do?

-- A. Perform a normal backup of the D:\ Certkiller Data folder. - B. Perform a incremental backup of the D:\ Certkiller Data folder. - C. Perform a differential backup of the D:\ Certkiller Data folder. - D. Perform a daily backup of the D:\ Certkiller Data folder. - E. Enable Shadow Copies on volume D. Configure the shadow copy location as C:\.
+- A. Perform a normal backup of the D:\ Certkiller Data folder. - B. Perform an incremental backup of the D:\ Certkiller Data folder. - C. Perform a differential backup of the D:\ Certkiller Data folder. - D. Perform a daily backup of the D:\ Certkiller Data folder. - E. Enable Shadow Copies on volume D. Configure the shadow copy location as C:\.